Randomization Tests for Conditional Group Symmetry: Background

 \subsection{Groups and group actions}

-This work focuses on equivariant symmetries that can be encoded in the language of group theory, which comprise many of the symmetries of interest in modern statistical, computational, and scientific problems.
-We assume a basic familiarity with groups and group actions; see \cref{apx:group:background} for background on groups.
-A thorough treatment of group theory and its applications in statistical contexts can be found in \citep{Eaton:1989,WIjsman:1990}.
+This work focuses on symmetries that can be encoded in the mathematics of group theory, which comprise many of the symmetries of interest in modern statistical, computational, and scientific problems.
+We assume a basic familiarity with groups and group actions; see \cref{apx:group:background} for background.
+Thorough treatments of classical group theoretic applications in statistics, along with relevant mathematical details, can be found in \citep{Eaton:1989,WIjsman:1990}.